 Let’s scheme about low-impact balcony decor for spring #The Great Offbeat Outdoors#apartments#container gardens#spring December 7 | Ariel Meadow Stallings offbeatariel [related-post]For those of us apartment/condo dwellers in the Northern Hemiphere, it is NOT hanging out on the balcony season — but it IS balcony decor scheming season.
 Our balcony spent most of last summer in a state of crapped-out dormancy, but I vowed that next year will be different… so the scheming has already begun.
 Here are a few of the ideas I've been collecting: Source: offbeathome.com Source: ruffledblog.com Source: moredesignplease.com Source: offbeathome.com And last but not least Just because what would this post be without the requisit BUNTING, here's some DIY cereal box bunting I spotted in Brooklyn that could make a great balcony accent: Looking for even more balcony inspiration?
 Try http://lifeonthebalcony.com Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS Our family closet: we wash, dry, and store our clothes in one room NEXT What's a luxury bunker look like?
 Show/Hide comments [ 8 ] I got some cheapo paper lanterns with little lights inside them last summer.
 While you do have to remember to take them down if it rains (they don't survive…) they look really great both during the day and at night.
 I particularly like the apartment therapy hanging plants as the view from my apartment is the parking lot and they would do a lot to block out the view without blocking out the wonderful light we get from the patio doors.
 Reply My only issue with cereal-box bunting outside is that you have to remember to take it inside if it's rainy/damp/dewy because it'll get sad really quickly.
 Unless you laminate it!
 1 agrees Reply Container gardening is the bomb.
 Our 'backyard' is essentially a dock, so all of our plants are in pots + a couple of galvanized water troughs… trees, annuals, vegetables, all of it!
 I am NOT very plant savvy, but I feel very competent when everything is blooming and full in the summer.
 And without too much effort… yay!
 Reply My current dilemma when it comes to scheming for spring: Right now with our living situation we have to move every year, and not little cross-town moves, but big ass cross-country moves.
 Luckily, my husband's company pays for a moving company, unluckily, most moving companies won't move plants.
 Any ideas for what to do with plants when you can't take them with you?
 Or some other house & patio prettifying solution other than plants that would satisfy the gardener in me?
 Reply i <3 the knitting Reply I'm having a really hard time finding window boxes I can secure to my deck.
 I think just an indoor-outdoor rug, a couple lights, and a rail of box planters would look amazing, but finding ones that don't just sit on the railing and hope for the best is proving difficult.
 It's windy in my area, and I'd prefer not to injure my neighbors below.
 Reply I'm looking forward to stringing up some paper mache lanterns this year! http://www.1708gallery.org/inlight/pdfs/Balloon%20Lantern%20Instructions.pdf Reply oh i have SUCH plans for the balcony this year! window boxes all the way around the outside with trellis to the roof, couple of hanging baskets and self watering containers, all filled with veggies and herbs and useful or edible flowers! add a little fountain, a fast drying rug, a couple of oil lamps and fairy lights, waterproof floor pillows, a vermiculture bin, we're going to pack in TONS!!! i want the planters all in by mid feb so i can plant things the moment seedlings are available. i'm so so excited. i might even be able to convince our landlords to let me put in a big compost pile and a couple of full sized raised beds in the empty space beside our apartment Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.